 Priscilla Kaliopi Brastianos, MD

-Director, Central Nervous System Metastasis Program; Divisions of Hematology/Oncology and Neuro-Oncology, Departments of Medicine and Neurology, Massachusetts General Hospital, Harvard Medical School, Boston, MA USA
+Central Nervous System Metastasis Program; Divisions of Hematology/Oncology and Neuro-Oncology, Departments of Medicine and Neurology, Massachusetts General Hospital, Harvard Medical School, Boston, Massachusetts, USA

 Dr. Priscilla Brastianos received her BSc in biochemistry and chemistry from the University of British Columbia, where she graduated as her class valedictorian and received multiple awards, including the Science Scholar Award, the Canadian Society for Chemistry Prize and the Violet and Blythe Eagles Undergraduate Prize in Biochemistry.
 She completed her medical school training and her internal medicine residency training at Johns Hopkins School of Medicine.
 While at Hopkins, she received the Johns Hopkins Medical Student Award for Excellence in Research, the national Leah J. Dickstein, MD, award for leadership and scholarship, and the Bradley Benton Davis Research Award from the American Brain Tumor Association.
 Following her training at Johns Hopkins, she pursued her fellowship training in hematology/oncology and neuro-oncology at the Dana-Farber Cancer Institute and Massachusetts General Hospital.
 She is now Director of the Central Nervous System Metastasis Program at Massachusetts General Hospital.
 As a young physician-scientist, she received an ASCO Young Investigator Award, a Susan G. Komen Postdoctoral Fellowship Award, a Susan G. Komen ‘Dare’ Award, an American Brain Tumor Association Postdoctoral Fellowship and a Terri Brodeur Foundation Fellowship Award.
 She is now director of the Central Nervous System Metastasis Program at Massachusetts General Hospital.
 Most recently, she was named a ‘NextGen Star’ by the American Association for Cancer Research, and received a Damon Runyon Clinical Investigator Award, a Breast Cancer Research Foundation Award and a Susan G. Komen Career Catalyst Award.